waxs/juggle/README.md

 This merge method will do the same as a `join()`, however, it will create a new unique data set based on the merger, leaving both individual data sets intact.
 In the example shown within the `join()` method the same output will be generated, but a new set is available as `user_role` this can be retrieved using the `select()` method (as such: `juggle.select('user_role')`).

+👀 Warning: if a source set (either `set` or `target`) had been chunked before merging, the newly created set will not be chunked.

 #### remove(set, keys)

 The remove method can remove multiple keys at once.
 The second argument takes the keys that need to be removed.